zendframework/zend-coding-standard/docs/book/v2/ruleset.md

 ```

 ### SlevomatCodingStandard.PHP.UselessParentheses
-Unneeded parentheses should not be used.
+Parentheses should not be used if they can be omitted.
 ```php
 // Valid: No parentheses used.
 $x = $y !== null ? true : false;